4041-Praveena/Internet-banking-Application/README.md

 # Basic Banking System
-## This Repo showcases my project, that I've created for my Internship task at The Sparks Foundation...
+## This Project is for Internet Banking System using Javascript.

+Project Demo:

+basic-banking-system-six.vercel.app